naiquevin/tapestry/docs/user-guide/getting-started.md

     LIMIT $2;
     ```

+The SQL comments before the SQL with name of the query are generated
+by `name_tagger` added to the manifest.
+Learn more about [Name
+tagging](query-tags.md/#name-tagging-queries).

-As you can see, the output SQL is formatted by `pg_format`.
+Also notice that the output SQL is formatted by `pg_format`.

 ## Adding a test_template